Home | Financial Services & Fintech | Collective Investment Schemes (CIS) | Malta Investment Funds | Licensing & The Application Process

 Licensing & The Application Process

 Collective investment schemes are licensed by the Malta Financial Services Authority (MFSA).
-The appropriate CIS licence must be obtained before the scheme may begin issuing or creating any units or carrying on any activity, whether in or from within Malta or any other territory outside Malta, although initial steps may be taken towards establishing the fund.
+The appropriate CIS licence must be obtained before the scheme may begin issuing or creating any units or carrying on any activity, whether in or from within Malta or any other territory outside Malta.

 Each fund and, in the case of umbrella companies, each sub-fund and incorporated cell requires separate licensing.

 Obtaining a licence requires the completion of the relevant application form which essentially serves the purpose of identifying the objects of the scheme, the identity and competence of each of its directors and officers, the kind of investors to whom the CIS is expected to be marketed, and other information relating to the structuring and operation of the scheme.

 The MFSA will only grant a Collective Investment Scheme Licence if it is satisfied that the fund will comply in all respects with the relevant regulations and that its directors or and officers, or in the case of a unit trust or limited partnership, its trustees or General Partner respectively, are fit and proper persons to carry out the functions required of them in connection with the PIF- the “Fit and Proper Test”.
 In the course of its considerations the MFSA will consider the experience, standing, competence and track record of all parties who will be involved in the fund and will require substantial disclosure in the form of detailed Personal Questionnaires which must be duly completed by each relevant person.

 The application process can be broken down into three distinct phases as follows